Frequently Asked QuestionsAnswers to FAQs concerning portable buildings.

 How long does it take?

 That depends on what you buy and when you buy it.
-Often we can deliver Johnson and Lark buildings off of our lot in a few days.
-Special orders generally take two to three weeks, Derksen buildings a little longer.
+If we have it in stock, then we can deliver it in a few days.
+Special orders generally take two to three weeks.
 Carports can take two to six weeks for delivery and are assembled in a few hours.

 All of this can be affected by weather and unusually busy sales periods.